Ange Postecoglou: Playing career

-As a player, he was involved in their 1984 and 1990–91 titles, the latter as captain in a famous win over rivals Melbourne Knights.
-He was coached by Hungarian Ferenc Puskás, a renowned player who his father had told him about as a child.
-According to Postecoglou, Puskás played a 4–3–3 formation with rigid full-backs and attacking wingers.
-Postecoglou built on this strategy in his own coaching, however his use of attacking full backs in a non-traditional inverted position differs from Puskás.
+As a player, he was involved in their 1984 and 1990–91 titles, the latter as captain in a penalty shootout win over rivals Melbourne Croatia.
+He was coached by Hungarian Ferenc Puskás, a renowned player whom his father had told him about as a child.
+According to Postecoglou, Puskás played a 4–3–3 formation rigid full-backs and attacking wingers.
+Postecoglou built on this strategy in his own coaching; however, his use of attacking full backs in a non-traditional inverted position differs from Puskás.

-A knee injury would prematurely end Postecoglou's promising career.
-In 2000, Postecoglou would be named as the starting left back in South Melbourne's team of the century as voted by fans and an expert panel.
+A knee injury prematurely ended Postecoglou's NSL career at the age of 27.
+In 2000, he went on to be named as the starting left back in South Melbourne's team of the century as voted by fans and an expert panel.

+Postecoglou remained active as a player in the lower tiers of Victorian soccer, making appearances for Western Suburbs SC in the Victorian State League Division One in 1994 and Stonnington City in the Victorian State League Division Four in 1995.

 International career

-Postecoglou represented Australia at a senior level four times between 1986 and 1988 as well as representing Australia at youth level in 1985.
+Postecoglou represented Australia at senior level four times between 1986 and 1988.
+Prior to this, he represented Australia at youth level in 1985.

+His international debut came on 3 August 1986 during a 1–1 draw against Czechoslovakia.
+The only other international opponent he ever played against was New Zealand, playing during both legs of the 1988 Trans-Tasman Cup which Australia won 4–1 on aggregate.

-Coaching career
+Managerial career

+Western Suburbs

+In 1994, Postecoglou took charge of Western Suburbs SC in the Victorian State League Division One.

 South Melbourne

-Following his retirement, Postecoglou took up the role of an assistant coach at South Melbourne.
-Postecoglou gained the head coaching position in 1996, following the firing of Frank Arok.
+Following his retirement, Postecoglou took up the role of an assistant coach at South Melbourne under coaches Jim Pyrgolios and Frank Arok.
+He gained the head coaching position in 1996, following the firing of Arok.
+He took charge of South Melbourne's final three matches of the 1995–96 National Soccer League season before being made permanent coach in June 1996.

-He led South to consecutive National Soccer League titles in 1997–98 (ending a 7-year drought) and 1998–99, as well as winning the 1999 Oceania Club Championship, which in turn led to South's participation in the 2000 FIFA Club World Championship.
+Postecoglou led South to consecutive National Soccer League titles in 1997–98 (ending a seven-year drought) and 1998–99, as well as winning the 1999 Oceania Club Championship, which in turn led to South's participation in the 2000 FIFA Club World Championship.

 After the 1999–2000 NSL season, he stood down from the South Melbourne coaching role when he was appointed coach of the Australian youth team.
 He is the only person to have been involved in all four of South Melbourne's NSL title-winning teams, the first two as a player and the latter two as coach.